gardener/gardener/docs/usage/istio.md

 ## Prerequisites

-Third-party JWT is used, therefore each Seed cluster where this feature is enabled must have [Service Account Token Volume Projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) enabled.
+- Third-party JWT is used, therefore each Seed cluster where this feature is enabled must have [Service Account Token Volume Projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) enabled.
+- Kubernetes 1.16+

 ## Differences with Istio's default profile